Skip to content

 Research

 Photosynthesis produces ~100 gigatons of organic carbon per year in the surface ocean, but only a small fraction of this settles into the mesopelagic zone because of strong respiration (remineralization) by heterotrophic bacteria and zooplankton.
 Studies have demonstrated significant imbalances between carbon supply and demand in the mesopelagic layer, in particular particle flux attenuation that is up to two orders of magnitude lower than heterotrophic metabolism.
 This suggests that particle export alone is insufficient to meet the carbon demand of mesopelagic biota, and that additional, unaccounted for, sources of organic carbon to the mesopelagic ocean exist.
-This project aims to reassess the current carbon budget in the mesopelagic zone by developing a multi-scale modeling framework that combines a 1-D data-assimilation model and a 3-D coupled physical-biogeochemical model.
+This project, funded by NSF Chemical Oceanography program and in collaboration with NSF Center for Chemical Currencies of a Microbial Planet (C-CoMP), aims to reassess the current carbon budget in the mesopelagic zone at the BATS site by developing a multi-scale modeling framework that combines a 1-D data-assimilation model and a 3-D coupled physical-biogeochemical model.

 Meeting the Paris Agreement goal of limiting global warming to below 2°C compared to the pre-industrial levels requires a massive climate mitigation effort by removing a few gigatons of CO2 per year.
 Slow progress in emissions reduction has made it difficult to reach this target without deploying additional methods of removing CO2 either naturally or artificially.
 This project aims to assess the risks and efficacy of ocean alkalinity enhancement, which is an ocean-based CO2 removal approach that naturally enhances the ocean’s ability to sequester atmospheric CO2 by adding alkaline materials or altering seawater carbonate chemistry.
-As a research tool, we are developing a hybrid modeling framework that brings together machine learning techniques, a 1-D data-assimilation model, and a 3-D coupled physical-biogeochemical model (ROMS) for the Northeast United States Shelf region.
+We, as the LOC-NESS project team at WHOI, are developing a hybrid modeling framework that brings together machine learning techniques, a 1-D data-assimilation model, and a 3-D coupled physical-biogeochemical model (ROMS) for the Northeast United States Shelf region.

 Predicting ecosystem and biogeochemical functions from microbial traits through Artificial Intelligence/Machine Learning